PaddlePaddle/PaddleSpeech/README.md

 ### Evaluate a Model

-To evaluate a model's performance quantitatively, we can run:
+To evaluate a model's performance quantitatively, please run:

 - Evaluation with GPUs: